enz0rd/enz0rd/README.md

 - 💼 I’m currently working as a Support Technician at <a href="https://www.gdoor.com.br" target="_blank">Gdoor Zucchetti</a> and as a backend developer for <a href="https://grupobright.com.br" target="_blank">Grupo Bright</a>
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning ReactJs
 - 👨‍💻 All of my social network and projects are available at my <a href="https://linktr.ee/megab_07" target="_blank">Linktree</a>
 - 📫 How to reach me: **enzorossidaltoe@hotmail.com.br**